Faizankhan97/react-practices/README.md

 Nomral JS utility Function
-useState() - const [] = useState() superpowerful state variables in react useEffect() - useEffect(()=>{})
+useState() - const [] = useState() superpowerful state variables in react useEffect() - useEffect(()=>{}) if no dependency array => useEffect is called on every render if dependency array is empty = [] => useEffect is called on initial render (just once) if dependency array is [anything] => called everything anything is updated

 whenever a state variable is updates react re-render the component